neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/handout.md

 ## GitHub

 Now we know about git, but what exactly is GitHub?
 In its core, GitHub is an online platform where you can store, share and collaborate on `remote git repositories`.
 With GitHub, the same codebase can be shared and edited across many collaborators.
 Many repositories are open source, so you can create a copy of the code, modify it or use it in your own projects.
-Nearly `every open source project` has a repository on GitHub.
+Many `open source projects` have a repository on GitHub.

 > 💡 Hint: Check out this huge [list of GitHub repositories](https://github.com/pawelborkar/awesome-repos) and see what you can find there.